Coronavirus spurs energy transition through artificial intelligence | DW | 12.04.2021

 "Whatever comes out in the energy field in developing countries will be by far smarter and more practical than what we have in Germany," said Hesse, adding that several companies contributed to unlocking potential markets and significant investments in developing countries.

 Village Data Analytics is one of them.
 Through satellite pictures, it estimates energy demand in villages.
-"What's left to solve is the political and geopolitical issue," Hesse told DW.
+"What's left to solve is the political and geopolitical issue," Hesse said.

 Apart from issues related to privacy and employment, energy consumption is another question mark hanging over digitization.

 According to Johannes Sedlmeir, researcher at Munich-based Fraunhofer FIT, "there have been concerns that training complex AI models consumes a lot of energy, but the savings generated from optimizing processes can outweigh consumption."
-Similarly, while a lot has been said about energy consumption of blockchain technology, "industry projects typically use blockchains with negligible energy consumption."
+Similarly, while a lot has been said about energy consumption of blockchain technology, "industry projects typically use blockchains with negligible energy consumption," he said.